Sjalfred/demo/Readme.md

 <img width="696" alt="price-result" src="https://user-images.githubusercontent.com/24268967/195995422-978004d8-64f2-4841-9936-e719466d2804.png">

+## API Design
-### Varnish(Cache service)
+### Caching Strategy

 - All Requests, except authorize call from Client to API service goes via Varnish
 - Varnish will Cache all the response from API service depending on the cache-control(max-age) set on the response header.
+- Details about the TTL set for both the API
+  - Flight - 24hrs
+  - Price - no varnish cache

 ### Flight Service

 - Client will call API service to get the JWT token .
-- API service will make  asynchronous   calls to 5 downstream services to get the Flight Data for the input provided .
+- API service will make  asynchronous   calls to 5 downstream services to get the Flight Data for the input provided.
+This is done to achieve the SLA of 850 ms
 - Flight Number is Returned  to Client.